raulvazquez7/Predict-Volume/README.md

-# Product Profitability - Project Description
+# Predicting Profitability - Project Description

 ### Project Goal: The client has concerns about ongoing product sales of 4 specific product types in one of its stores (PCs, Laptops, Netbooks & Smartphones).
 So, we are required to analyze historical sales data and perform a sales prediction analysis to understand how these specific product types might impact sales across the enterprise.